-Of course there is more to be said about this example.
-First, although the governments insistence on the ROL may harm some people who need to be protected, some will suggest that it may actually protect others-e.g., others who might be held liable (e.g., as war criminals) for violating these standards.
-Secondly, it is in fact far from clear that the provisions I have mentioned do actually fall foul of the ROL.
-Some conceptions of the ROL place a premium on clear determinate rules; but others embrace standards as well, maintaining that the argumentation framed and facilitated by a standard such as the prohibition on inhuman and degrading is actually part of what we value when we talk about the ROL.
+But there is more to be said about this example.
+First, although the government's insistence on the ROL may harm some people who need to be protected, some will suggest that it may actually protect others-e.g., others who might be held liable (e.g., as war criminals) for violating these standards.38 Secondly, it is in fact far from clear that the provisions I have mentioned do actually fall foul of the ROL.
+Some conceptions of the ROL place a premium on clear determinate rules;39 but others embrace standards as